Banging Toolbox

 What tool to use when you find a tiny hole?

-Use a screwdriver or a paperclip depending on whether it is a button or a screw at the other side of the hole.
+Use a screwdriver or a paperclip depending on whether their is a button or a screw at the other side of the hole.

 Loosening the screw with a screwdriver or pushing down on the button with a paperclip will release the handle, allowing it to be pulled out of the assembly.